Using Technology to Empower Employees to Recognize and Be Recognized

-Using self-service technology to enable employees to recognize and be recognized has a positive impact on community, empowerment, motivation, engagement, and inspiration.
+Using self-service technology to enable employees to recognize and be recognized has a positive impact on the community, empowerment, motivation, engagement, and inspiration.
 For instance:

 Regardless of the division, department, or role they represent, all employees are working together toward a common shared goal — to help their organizations achieve their objectives.
 Employees don’t always feel that strong sense of community though.
 When they have a central location where they can interact, collaborate, celebrate each other, learn new things, and stay up to date, their sense of community and team culture is strengthened.
-These employee engagement activities can result in a better overall employee experience and builds a cohesive, consistent, and shared sense of purpose.
+These employee engagement activities can result in a better overall employee experience and build a cohesive, consistent, and shared sense of purpose.

 Today’s employees, more than ever before, have the need to be flexible and empowered to get their work done and to interact effectively with others.
-In a hybrid or remote work environment this is even more the case.
-Employers can help maintain that sense of empowerment and strengthen the connections between staff members by giving them fun, easy-to-use tools that they can use to interact with, engage and recognize each other.
+In a hybrid or remote work environment, this is even more the case.
+Employers can help maintain that sense of empowerment and strengthen the connections between staff members by giving them fun, easy-to-use tools that they can use to interact with, engage, and recognize each other.
 Feedback and support from managers are important.
-But peer-to-peer feedback and recognition can be even more powerful.
+However peer-to-peer feedback and recognition can be even more powerful.
 Giving employees an easy, seamless, and convenient way to recognize each other can drive a number of positive business outcomes, including the support of a strong team culture.

 Engagement leads to motivation, which drives productivity.
 It’s not enough for employees to be simply “happy” at work, but they also must be engaged.
 A Heartbeat study shows as of January 2020, only 41% of employees globally are engaged.
 That means 59% all employees are disengaged.
 That’s a dismal number that all organizations should be concerned about.
 Think about the competitive edge your organization could have if you could drive even a slight increase in that percentage.
 As Jack Welch has said: “An organization’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.”